Lzzz-7/SZ-Personal-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: <!-- TODO: give component a name then delete this comment -->Shopping Cart
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - <!-- TODO: describe your component then delete this comment -->The purpose of this component is to allow customers to collect the product and check them out.
+Further development could include searching for the same product as the one at the cart but compare them based on prices, reputation, etc.
   - **Kernel Methods**:
     - <!-- TODO: list kernel methods then delete this comment -->
+    - void addItem(cart, item): Add this product to the cart.
+    - void removeItem(item): Remove this product from the cart.
+    - int countPrice(cart): Count the total price that would be checked out.
   - **Secondary Methods**:
     - <!-- TODO: list secondary methods then delete this comment -->
+    - void updateAddition(cart, item): Update and save the cart status when any item added.
+    - void updateRemoval(cart, item): Update and save the cart status when any item removed.
+    - Set<item> selectItem: Select this item into the list for checking out.
+    - Set<item> unselectItem: Unselect this item form the list for checking out.
+    - Map<item> compareItem: Compare item added into the cart with same or similar items from the same searching engine.
+Compare them by prices and reputations.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->Yes.
+Anytime when item is added or removed, the state of the cart is changed.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->Yes.
+This component relies on "Maps in Maps" and Sets.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
       - <!-- TODO: provide an argument then delete this comment -->
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->When remove an item from the cart, first call updateRemoval() and let it call removeItem(), so that this item is removed from thd cart and the current status of the cart is saved into the database.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: <!-- TODO: give component a name then delete this comment -->Matrix
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - <!-- TODO: describe your component then delete this comment -->This component allow users to create a matrix and insert values to do calculations.
   - **Kernel Methods**:
     - <!-- TODO: list kernel methods then delete this comment -->
+    - public Matrix(int rows, int cols): Initializes the matrix dimensions and allocates memory for the data.
+    - double get(int row, int col): Access a value at a specific index.
+    - void set(int row, int col, double value): Insert a value to a specific index.
+    - int getRows(): Return number of rows.
+    - int getCols(): Return number of columns.
+    - Matrix add(Matrix other): Add this matrix to another.
+Return a new matrix.
+    - Matrix multiply(Matrix other): Multiply this matrix to another.
+Return a new matrix.
   - **Secondary Methods**:
     - <!-- TODO: list secondary methods then delete this comment -->
+    - String toString(): Return the string representation of the matrix.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->Yes.
+Every insert or removal of values can change the state of the matrix.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->Yes.
+This component relies on Arrays.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->Yes.
+Constants can help make sure that number of columns are equal in each row.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->When calling toString(), it needs to get values from all index of the matrix, thus calling the kernel method get().

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: <!-- TODO: give component a name then delete this comment -->HourlyTaskScheduler
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - <!-- TODO: describe your component then delete this comment -->The HourlyTaskScheduler component manages tasks that are scheduled at specific time intervals throughout a single day.
+The day is divided into 24 hourly time blocks (0–23), and tasks will be stored hourly within 24 blocks.
+Users are able to add and remove tasks, and check whether the time frame is available when trying to add a task.
+The component is also able to print out the task list for the day.
   - **Kernel Methods**:
     - <!-- TODO: list kernel methods then delete this comment -->
+    - void add(T taskName, int startTime, int endTime): add a task into the list.
+    - void printTasks(int hours): print all tasks at a specific time (like 14 will be targeting at 2 p.m. to 3 p.m.).
+    - boolean ifAvailable(double atTime): check if a time frame is available.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void remove(taskName): remove the specified task from the list.
+    - void printAllTasks(): print all hourly tasks for the day.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->Yes.
+This component is mutable because the schedular will be changed every time when a task is added.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->Yes.
+This component relies on Map(Integer, Sequence<String>).
+When the user wants to add tasks, they will add them by using the time as keys, so the variable type for key is Integer.
+Also, there might be more than one task that the user want to do at certain time, so instead of String, we use Sequence<String>.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->Enums are not required in this component, because so far I do not have set any task type, so enums are not needed unless I set any type like "WORKING" or "BREAK".
+Constants could help.
+I can set DAILY_TIME = 24.0 to represent the 24 hours of a day.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->Yes the secondary methods can be implemented using the kernel methods.
+The method printAllTasks() is used to print all tasks for the day.
+To implement it, for loop the 24 hours and use printTasks(int hour) to print all tasks for each hour.

 ## Post-Assignment